INTO-CPS-Association/example-line_follower_robot/deployment/platform/readme.md

 <a href="sensor-mount.png">
 <img src="sensor-mount.png"  height="500"></a>

-The mount should be x mm high.
+The mount should be 20 mm high i.e. the distance from under the robot frame to where the sensors are screwed into the mount.

 ## Controller wiring